maxlandon/wiregost/server/c2/README.md

   or be handled in the same physical connection opened when it registered.
 - Therefore, and until a better, wider system is devised, all protocols used for pure implant requests/responses must be multiplexable, at the request of either end.

-The Go language and libraries allow us to multiplex connections for various transport/application protocols, such as TCP (and therefore, SOCKs), KDP (UDP), SCTP, HTTP, Named Pipes...
+- Finally, this multiplexing system allows for a clear/idiomatic separation of ghost implant sessions, even if they communicate over the same wire.

-This is mainly thanks to libraries like [yamux](https://github.com/hashicorp/yamux) or [smux](https://github.com/xtaci/smux), which accept and/or output abstract objects (interfaces) like `net.Listener` and `net.Conn`, for the latter it is just a logical connection along others, in *the same physical connection*.
+The Go language and libraries allow us to multiplex connections for various transport/application protocols, such as TCP (and therefore, SOCKs), KCP (relying on UDP), SCTP, HTTP, Named Pipes...

-Finally, this multiplexing system allows for a clear and logical separation of ghost implant sessions, even if they communicate over the same wire.
+This is mainly thanks to libraries like [yamux](https://github.com/hashicorp/yamux) or [smux](https://github.com/xtaci/smux), which accept and/or output abstract objects (interfaces) like `net.Listener` and `net.Conn`.
+For instance, the `net.Conn` object produced by these libraries is just a logical connection along others, in *the same physical connection*.

 ---
 ### Links between Implant Connections and the Routing System